 What is gastro oesophageal junction cancer?

-The gastro oesophageal junction is where your oesophagus Open a glossary item joins your stomach Open a glossary item.
+The gastro oesophageal junction is where your food pipe (oesophagus) joins your stomach.
 Cancer that starts here is called gastro oesophageal junction (GOJ) cancer.
-It might also be called oesophago-gastric junctional cancer.
+It might also be called oesophago gastric junctional cancer.

 Cancer is when abnormal cells start to divide and grow in an uncontrolled way.
-The cells can grow into surrounding tissues Open a glossary item or organs, and may spread to other areas of the body.
+Over time the cells can grow into surrounding or organs, and may spread to other areas of the body.

 It can sometimes be difficult to tell the difference between stomach, oesophageal and GOJ cancers.
 But we know from research that GOJ cancers are a separate type of cancer.
 They can behave differently to cancers of the oesophagus and stomach.